LanceSuen/WundergroundHistoryDataParser/README.md

 # Wunderground.com History Data Crawler
 ⚠️ Please use it for study purposes only

 Powered by Selenium.
-No API key needed.
+No API key is needed.

 ## Requirements
 ```